pjensfelt/wasp_as_cf_yawswing/README.md

 ## Q&A
 * Q: Why is moy drone not rotating between the same angles?
 * A: Note that your task is to make the estimated yaw angle track the reference yaw angle.
 Since the estimate might drift the actual angle of the drone might not move between +/-45degs which is fine.
 What matters is making the estimated yaw track the references.
+* Q: The propellors are not moving despite me enabling the motors and setting a PWM value.
+What si wrong?
+* A: Reset the drone